 If an organisation wishes to secure a royal guest of honour, a request would normally be sent to the private office of that member of the Royal Family for consideration or to the lord lieutenant of their county.
 Since they are usually very booked up, it is sensible to allow plenty of time.
 Priority is usually given to a cause with which the member of the Royal Family is associated, but occasionally they may agree to attend something which catches their attention or seems worthwhile.

 Once a request has been accepted in outline, the private office guides the potential host through all the formalities such as wording invitations, timings and what form the event is to take.
 The private office should approve the wording before an invitation is printed.
 No one should ever indicate that the royal personage is the host as opposed to the guest of honour.
-Usually the wording would be, for example, 'in the gracious presence of Her Majesty The Queen'.
+Usually the wording would be, for example, 'in the gracious presence of His Majesty The King'.
 Once a request has been accepted in outline, the private office guides the potential host through all the formalities such as wording invitations, timings and what form the event is to take.
 The private office should approve the wording before an invitation is printed.
 No one should ever indicate that the royal personage is the host as opposed to the guest of honour.
-Usually the wording would be, for example, 'in the gracious presence of Her Majesty The Queen'.
+Usually the wording would be, for example, 'in the gracious presence of His Majesty The King'.